 The family income does not exceed 85 percent of the SMI.

-Boards must ensure that parents approved for Initial Job Search child care are registered with the state’s labor exchange system and that they have access to the appropriate service available through the one-stop delivery network.
+Boards must ensure that parents approved for Initial Job Search child care are able to accept employment that meets the minimum participation requirements, are registered with the state’s labor exchange system, and have access to the appropriate services available through the Texas workforce system.

 Rule Reference: §809.56(f)